amidaleet/Xfile/README.md

 load_optional_source "$GIT_ROOT/usr/xprofile" # may not exist, developer's local tasks and ENV
 ```

-### Link children
+#### Link children

-Instead of sourcing all the Xfiles as parts in your main Xfile, it may be convinient to incapsulate complex logic in separate Xfile – child.
+Instead of sourcing all the Xfiles as parts in your main Xfile, it may be convenient to incapsulate complex logic in separate Xfile – child.

-Thats prevents scope pollution – child may declare "local" helper functions with short names without worries about re-declaration.
+Thats prevents scope pollution – child may declare "local" helper functions with short names without worries about re-declaration of main Xfile tasks.

-Hovewer be aware of next performance concirn: task call has O(N) dispatch complexity (N - linked childred count) and results a new process spawn, which is far more costly than simple local task call (which is function call, O(1) dispatch complexity).
+However be aware of next performance concern: task call has O(N) dispatch complexity (N - linked children count) and results a new process spawn, which is far more costly than simple local task call (which is function call, O(1) dispatch complexity).

 Child can be 'linked' with: